unikraft/summer-of-code-2021/content/en/docs/sessions/06-testing-unikraft/index.md

 klee ex.bc
 ```

-We'll see the following output
+We'll see the following output:

 ```
 KLEE: output directory is "/home/klee/klee-out-4"